ChatZilla-Replacement-Project/.github/profile/README.md

 # Should we include a text interface option?
 Some clients for Linux are strictly text based and can run even without a graphical user interface or GUI.
 This is limited but some users like it.
 If we did this, the commications portion of the product would be a seperate executable that might be an installation option.
 Users could then choose to install just one interface or both.
 The text interface, sometimes called a TUI, would prevent support of many non-IRC protocols.

+# Module Owners
+As the organization grows, we'll need to assign owners to those who are the main contacts for each module in the application.
+These owners might be the primary coders for the module.
+Examples:
+* The main app
+* The IRC communications module
+* The scripting modules
+* The browsers for themes and scripts/plugins
+* Other protocol modules

 # Note: Our name is only a placeholder
 As such, once we have a better name, expect our GitHub URL to change.
 In the meantime, we're on Libera IRC at [#chatzilla-replacement-project](irc://irc.libera.chat/chatzilla-replacement-project) or [#chatzilla-replacement-project (SSL)](ircs://irc.libera.chat/chatzilla-replacement-project) , but that could change too.